BosEriko/hotkey/TERMINAL.md

 # Terminal Hotkeys
-In Tmux, the `Prefix` key is set to `C-g`, allowing you to trigger tmux commands without conflicting with your system-wide key mappings.
+In Tmux, the `Prefix` key is set to `Control` + `Space`, allowing you to trigger tmux commands without conflicting with your system-wide key mappings.

 ## General (Shell)
 - `Control` + `E`: Open Explorer